 As a young file format, the AVIF image is behind other older image formats for browser support.
 WEBP is, across the board, currently more supported than AVIF.
 However, the surprising level of support for its age provides a good outlook on AVIF's future support across web browsers.

 On the desktop, Chrome and Opera are the first to provide full support for AVIF.
 Firefox users can enable AVIF support on the about:config page.
 However, this doesn't include support for animated images.
 Support is still, however, missing for Safari and Microsoft Edge.

 On mobile, Chrome for Android, Samsung Internet, and the Android Browser all support AVIF fully.
 Support is unfortunately currently missing for Safari on iOS.

 WEBP is supported across the board by Edge, Firefox, Chrome, Safari, and Opera.
 All major mobile browsers also support WEBP.

-With generally better compression, both lossy and lossless, and excellent performance with low-fidelity, high-appeal photos (the most popular type of images shared on the web), AVIF is a more versatile image format.
-While it does lag somewhat behind WEBP with browser support, we expect Firefox and Safari to follow suit and provide full support for AVIF soon.
-Once this happens, we expect AVIF to become the dominant image format for both still and animated images for the web.
+With generally better compression, both lossy and lossless, and excellent performance with low-fidelity, high-appeal photos (the most popular type of images shared on the web), AVIF is a more versatile image format, especially when it comes to the compression codec and the underlying image optimization.
+While it lags behind WEBP with browser support, we expect Firefox and Safari to follow suit and provide full support for AVIF soon.
+Once this happens, we expect AVIF to become the dominant image format for both still and animated images on the web.

-HDR images will look impressive on great displays, and animated AVIF files should be much less taxing on your broadband's bandwidth and data caps.
-While AVIF browser support is still somewhat limited, we think the great mix of features and compression performance makes AVIF an excellent contender to become the dominant image format for everyone: mobile and desktop.
+HDR images will be impressive on great displays, and animated AVIF files should be much less taxing on your broadband's bandwidth and data caps.
+While AVIF browser support is still limited, the great mix of features and compression performance makes AVIF an excellent contender to become the dominant image format for everyone: mobile and desktop.